awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-instance-creditspecification.md

 # Amazon EC2 Instance CreditSpecification<a name="aws-properties-ec2-instance-creditspecification"></a>

-<a name="aws-properties-ec2-instance-creditspecification-description"></a>The `CreditSpecification` property type specifies the credit option for CPU usage of a T2 instance\.
+<a name="aws-properties-ec2-instance-creditspecification-description"></a>The `CreditSpecification` property type specifies the credit option for CPU usage of a T2 or T3 instance\.

 <a name="aws-properties-ec2-instance-creditspecification-inheritance"></a> `CreditSpecification` is a property of the [AWS::EC2::Instance](aws-properties-ec2-instance.md) resource\.